hamadmarri/cacule-cpu-scheduler/README.md

 We have implemented two modifications that enhances HRRN to work as a preemptive policy:

 #### HRRN maximum life time
-Instead of calculating a task HRRN value for inifinite life time, we propused `hrrn_max_lifetime` which is 10s by default.
+Instead of calculating a task HRRN value for infinite life time, we proposed `hrrn_max_lifetime` which is 10s by default.
 A task's
 `hrrn_start_time` and `hrrn_sum_exec_runtime` reset every 10s.
 Therefore, the rate of change of HRRN for old and new tasks is normalized.
 The value `hrrn_max_lifetime` can be changed at run time by the following sysctl command: